 Each of these programs is briefly described in the following pages.
-Additional information on the Small Business Board and Loan Programs is also available at the Web sites listed below:
+Additional information on the Small Business Board and the Small Business Expansion Fund may be found at:

 The Small Business Development Board: www.leginfo.ca.gov/cgi-bin/displaycode?section=corp&group=14001-15000&file=14020-14024.